sunjh22/CNVPipe/README.md

 `seqkit stat analysis/samples-control/*`, 116619 reads in control samples, 201149 in test samples.

-## 02. Prepare snakemake config file
+## 02. Prepare snakemake main file and config file

-data: samples, control-samples, genome, refFlat

-## 03. Prepare main Snakefile

-Include `.smk` file step by step, testing their availability during development.
+Main file: include `.smk` file step by step, testing their availability during development.
+Config file: data: samples, control-samples, genome, refFlat

-## 04. Write common.smk
+## 03. Write common.smk

 Import config file, get fastq files (depending on se or pe), get patient sample and control sample names and set them to be global parameter. wildcard_constraints (sample names and control-sample names), valid filename and filepath.

-## 05. Write pre-processing.smk
+## 04. Write pre-processing.smk

 This script includes another two scripts:
 - `fastp.smk` for cleaning reads, use snakemake wrapper;
 - `bwamem.smk` for mapping reads using bwa-mem, also use snakemake wrapper.

-## 06. Write smk for Read-depth based CNV-calling methods
+## 05. Write smk for Read-depth based CNV-calling methods

 We need to be clear about some features of these methods:
 1. require normal samples? if yes, how many?
 2. call germline CNV sample by sample or in batch
 3. exclude low-mappability region? require reference file?

-### 06.1.
+### 05.1.
 CNVKit

 Require normal samples (no limit on the number), reference genome and exclude low-map region.
 Call germline CNV in batch.